ugr-sail/sinergym/docs/source/pages/environments.rst

 specifications made to the default ones.
 In case the specification offered is wrong, *Sinergym* will launch messages indicating where the error or inconsistency is located.

+Sinergym offers the possibility to create **empty action interfaces**, so that you can take advantage of all its benefits instead of using the EnergyPlus simulator directly, meanwhile the control is managed by **default IDF schedulers** (actuators).
+For more information, see the example of use :ref:`Default building control setting up an empty action interface`.

 .. note:: ``variables.cfg`` is a requirement in order to establish a connection between gym environment and Simulator
            with a external interface (using *BCVTB*).
 Since *Sinergym* ``1.9.0`` version, it is created automatically using action and observation space definition in environment construction.